-You should pump your septic tank at least every five years.
+You should pump your septic tank at least every three to five years.
 This is a good rule for anyone who has just bought a septic tank and lives with a moderately sized family.
-While this rule does not apply to all septic tanks, it can be very useful because it provides you with a guideline to help you measure how much the tank has been used.
+While this rule does not apply to all septic tanks, it provides a guideline to help measure how much the tank has been used.
 Pumping frequency normally depends on a number of factors such as the septic tank size, sludge and scum levels of your septic tank, the number of people in the house, and their habits.
 When you have a septic system installed, wastewater from your house goes to the tank where it separates the waste into sludge (solids), effluent (liquid waste), and scum.
 Sludge as they are heavier goes to the bottom of the tank where microorganisms and other bacterias live.
 They will consume and dissolve the sludge.
 Scum is lighter and is made up of fats, grease, and oil, which floats at the top. whereas, the watery effluent middle layer goes to the drainage or leach field where soil works as a filtration system to treat the liquid waste.
 The problem occurs when too much sludge build-up at the bottom of the tank and bacterias are not able to break it down.
 Resulting in an overflow to the drain field.
 That’s why tank pumping is important.

 How Often Should a Septic Tank Be Pumped?
 (Pumping Frequency)

 When you have a septic tank on your property, you might not know what the septic service intervals for the tank will be.
-This is especially important if you have never owned a home with a septic tank before.
 You can pump your septic tank with help from our local professionals, and you should think of how often you need to pump your septic tank.
-These few rules will help you understand how to manage the tank, and you can keep your home clean, your property fresh, and avoid any backups or damage.
+These few rules will help you understand how to manage the tank, and you can avoid any backups or damage.

 Can You Wait Longer To Pump Out Septic Tanks?

-You can wait up to 10 years to drain your tank provided that you live alone and do not use the septic system very much.
-You may feel like you can pump your septic tank waste less frequently to save money, but it will be difficult for you to know if the tank is working properly.
+You can wait up to 10 years to drain your tank provided that you live alone and do not use the septic system often.
+You may feel like you can pump your septic tank waste less frequently to save money, but it’ll be difficult for you to know if the tank is working properly.
 This is why you should have the tank serviced once a year.

-The septic service that you receive is a simple inspection of the tank that will allow you to know how well it is functioning.
+A septic service inspection of the tank will allow you to know how well it is functioning.
 This is a good time for you to learn about any problems you might have with the tank.
 You can have these small problems fixed now, and you do not need to worry about them later.
 At the same time, you will also learn if any major problems need to be fixed.
 You can keep the tank in good condition, and it can hold up to the pressure of years of flushes.

 You should call our local septic service technicians to pump out septic tank waste and inspect the tank itself.
 When we come to your home, you do not need to be there.
 We take care of everything, and we make sure that you know how your septic tank works so you can take better care of it.
 If you have questions, we can answer them, and we will let you know how much longer it will be before you should pump your septic tank.